 The exact cause of Dupuytren's contracture is still unknown, but it's been linked to:

-In the early stages of the disease, Dupuytren's contracture treatment can’t usually help.
+In the early stages of the disease, treatment usually can’t help.
 If you're treated, you'll often need treatment again sometime later.
 Treatment is therefore usually only recommended if your fingers have started bending towards your palm and/or your hand function is affected.

 The main treatment options are:

 As with all surgery, there are risks and possible complications, such as your finger being less flexible, not fully straight or weaker after surgery.
 Your consultant will carefully explain these.
 Your contracture may also return a few years after treatment.

 Depending on your treatment, your aftercare and recovery will vary.
 You may need to wear a cast or splint on your hand for a few days and wear a splint when sleeping for 3–6 months.
 You may also have bruising, pain, stiffness and swelling for a few weeks.
 Your doctor may recommend doing hand exercises for up to six months and/or may refer you to a physiotherapist.

 In most cases, you can start using your hand after a few days but it may be several weeks before you can resume all of your usual activities.